 - Cold-Blooded Torture: The cells of the SS prison ring with the screams of torture victims.
 Near the end Giorgio is tortured with a blowtorch.

 - Comforting Comforter: Francesco is looking after Marcello after Pina is murdered.
 He tucks Marcello in.

 - Crapsack World: Wartime Italy.

-- Driven to Suicide: The Austrian defector choose to hang himself instead of facing torture or telling the SS what he know.
+- Driven to Suicide: The Austrian defector chooses to hang himself instead of facing torture or telling the SS what he knows.

-- The Good Shepherd: Don Pietro, who is working with the resistance.
+- Good Shepherd: Don Pietro, who is working with the resistance.

 - Hand Gagging: Don Pietro has to Hand Gag an old man to get him to shut up as the Germans ransack the building.